There are trillions of microbes inside your gut including bacteria, fungi and viruses, making up what's known as your gut microbiome (or gut flora).

 "I do see the weaknesses at the moment, and it's our lack of knowledge.
 We aren't yet able to say that for you, at this time of your life, with your genetics, with your lifestyle, that this bacteria is absolutely going to be positive or negative," he says.

-Nicole Dynan is an Accredited Practising Dietitian, spokesperson for the Dietitians Association of Australia (DAA) and a Microba-certified dietitian who has completed training on interpreting Microba's technology and reports.
+Nicole Dynan is an accredited practising dietitian, spokesperson for Dietitians Australia and a Microba-certified dietitian who has completed training on interpreting Microba's technology and reports.

 She says these tests are a wonderful resource for curious people, but that they're not yet ready to be used as a diagnostic tool.